dudarev/policyinsights/STORIES.md

 - + On the main page users can see a map so that they know the future is the entire US

-- User has reset password link beneath username and password fields in your account login page
+- + User has reset password link beneath username and password fields in account login page

 - Search box in programs to compare